-With time, SEO has become the master of internet marketing.
-However, what has accompanied the strong position is some myths and conceptions on how search engines work.
-These myths lead to utter confusion especially for those who are new to search engine optimization.
-Here are some of those -:
+With time, SEO has become a master of online marketing.
+However, the status has some myths and conceptions attached to how search engines work.
+These myths lead to utter confusion, especially for those who are new to search engine optimization.

 Search Engine Submissions